Fruit news: imports, exports & e-tongues

-The meeting was attended by more than 50 growers from the district who plan to take their concerns to Queensland Agriculture Minister Keith Furner and Federal Agriculture Minister David Littleproud.
-Many growers shared their concerns that allowing imports of Mexican limes would impact profitability of their farms at a time when labour was difficult to access and when they were still recovering from impacts of the pandemic.
+More than 50 fruit growers from the district attended the meeting.
+All plan to take their concerns to Queensland Agriculture Minister Keith Furner and Federal Agriculture Minister David Littleproud.
+Many growers shared their concerns that allowing imports of Mexican limes would impact profitability of their farms.
+Especially at a time when labour is difficult to access and many are still recovering from impacts of the pandemic.

 “Some of those pests have the potential to transmit serious plant diseases into Australia,” he says.
 “My greatest concern is the lack of scientific enquiry around the recent outbreak of citrus canker [a serious bacterial disease of citrus trees] in Mexico.
 Australia was only recently declared free from citrus canker following an outbreak in 2018.

 Australia produces 30,000 tonnes of limes a year, with 28,000 tonnes produced in Far North Queensland.
-Lemons and limes are the primary source of income for most growers in the region, who are already facing lower prices, as supply is currently outstripping demand.
+Lemons and limes are the primary source of income for most growers in the region.
+They are already facing lower prices, as supply is currently outstripping demand.

 Banana industry’s best

 The banana industry celebrated the work of five of its best at a gala event in Cairns last week.
-The Awards of Honour are given out every two years as part of the Australian Banana Industry Congress.
-This year, the Australian Banana Growers’ Council also introduced the Future Farming Award to recognise the environmental work being undertaken by growers.
+The Australian Banana Industry Congress presents the Awards of Honour every two years.
+This year, the Australian Banana Growers’ Council also introduced the Future Farming Award.
+The award recognises the environmental efforts of growers.

 Award of Honour: Peter and Franziska Inderbitzin

-Peter and Franziska Inderbitzin are innovative, sustainable growers who, to this day, are the only banana farmers in Australia to utilise the South American cableway system – a mechanism designed to transport large numbers of bananas from plantations to processing plants.
+Peter and Franziska Inderbitzin are innovative, sustainable growers who, to this day, are the only banana farmers in Australia to utilise the South American cableway system.
+Banana plantations use this mechanism to transport large quantities of bananas to processing plants.
 They were also among the first to welcome overseas workers through the Pacific Labour Scheme and have led the way in using recycled organic waste for compost on-farm.

 Award of Honour: Dennis Howe

-In 1995, Howe became the first person to plant Cavendish bananas in Walkamin on the Atherton Tablelands – an area then believed to be too cold for anything other than Lady Fingers.
-He’s now the country’s second largest producer of Cavendish bananas and employs some 500 people around the Mareeba and Atherton regions.
+In 1995, Howe became the first person to plant Cavendish bananas in Walkamin on the Atherton Tablelands.
+At the time, the area was believed to be too cold for anything other than Lady Fingers.
+He’s subsequently become the country’s second-largest producer of Cavendish bananas, employing some 500 people around the Mareeba and Atherton regions.

 Award of Honour: Jeff Daniells

-Research horticulturalist Jeff Daniells has travelled extensively to identify disease-resistant banana varieties for Australia and Pacific nations.
-He’s developed scientific relationships that have greatly benefited the Australian banana industry.
-Daniells is currently leading the importation and screening of new varieties under the Banana Plant Protection Program.
+Research horticulturist Jeff Daniells has travelled extensively to identify disease-resistant banana varieties for Australia and Pacific nations.
+As a result, he has developed scientific relationships that have greatly benefited the banana industry in Australia.
+Daniells is currently leading importation of new varieties under the Banana Plant Protection Program.

 Future Farming Award: Gavin Devaney

 Devaney has converted a former cane paddock into a best practice banana farm with innovative runoff solutions.
-In doing so, he’s significantly improved the farm’s layout and reduced its environmental impact while maintaining productivity and profitability.
-He has made land available to trial new methods on-farm, and also participates in the Smart Farms project, which uses remote sensing to measure aspects of best management practice.
+As a result, he has improved the layout of the farm and reduced its environmental impact while maintaining its productivity and profitability.
+He has made land available to trial new methods on-farm, and also participates in the Smart Farms project.
+This uses remote sensing to measure aspects of best management practice.

 Research maps blueberry quality after harvest

-An electronic tongue is one of the tools being used as part of an honours student’s research project looking at the impact of storage conditions on the quality of blueberries.
+An honours student is using an electronic tongue as part of a research project that examines how the storage conditions impact the quality of blueberries.

 Sarah McKay, who’s the 2021 recipient of the Costa Honours Scholarship in Agricultural Science, is investigating post-harvest storage conditions and the influence this has on key quality characteristics of blueberries, such as taste, texture, colour and aroma.

-These characteristics are tested using an electronic tongue – known as an “e-tongue” – as well as a number of other instrumental methods and a human taste panel for comparison.
+These characteristics are tested by using an electronic tongue, also known as an “e-tongue”.
+A number of other instrumental methods and a human taste panel are also used.

-“The e-tongue is technology that has not been used extensively on fresh fruit produce, especially blueberries, so this is a major focus for my project,” says McKay, who is studying a Bachelor of Agricultural Science with Honours through the University of Tasmania.
+“The e-tongue has not been used extensively on fresh fruit produce, especially blueberries,” says McKay, who is studying a Bachelor of Agricultural Science with Honours through the University of Tasmania.
+“So this is a major focus for my project.”

-The results from McKay’s instrumental methods, along with a human taste-testing panel, will help to map consumer buying habits based on quality characteristics.
+The results from McKay’s instrumental methods, along with a human taste-testing panel, will help to map consumer fruit-buying habits based on quality characteristics.